 Day 2 – Get Wet

 Santorini is home to the bluest water I have ever seen.
 To spend 3 days in Santorini and not get in it would be a shame.
 There are two major catamaran tours offering excursions but I recommend hiring a small boat from Triantafillou Sailing.
 This gives you a much more private tour and catered experience.
 Enjoy a scenic ride along the cliffs and wonder how the tiny churches were built into the rock face.
-Take a dip in the center of a volcano and float in the hot springs bubbling below.
+Take a dip in the centre of a volcano and float in the hot springs bubbling below.

 A day out with Triantafillou Sailing also includes a trip over to Thirasia Island where you can snorkel in the clear blue waters.
 Again, if you have 3 days in Santorini, get out on and in the water.
 The views from above and below the surface are worth it.